JoshDoug/Notes/NIX/Vim/vim-basics.md

 * `:s/old/new` - change the first occurrence of the word old on the current line to new.
 * `:s/old/new/g` - change all occurrences of the world old on the current line to new, g means change globally within the line.
+* `:s/old/new/gc` - change all occurrences of the world old on the current line to new, with a prompt asking whether or not to make the change, `c` stands for confirmation.
 * `:%s/old/new/g` - change every occurrence within the file
 * `:%s/old/new/gc` - change every occurrence in the file with a prompt on whether to make the change or not
 * `#,#s/old/new/g` - change every occurrence between the line numbers, where `#,#` are the line numbers.